-Body contouring surgery is a group of procedures in which plastic surgeons aim to surgically remove subcutaneous fat tissue, commonly from the abdomen and thighs, to improve body shape immediately after surgery.
-These patients present with varying degrees of BMI elevation and/or insulin sensitivity and undergo changes in their subcutaneous fat mass during surgery.
-Several studies have shown that the metabolic impact of these surgeries may include a decrease in leptin and improvement in insulin sensitivity [7].
-However, the underlying mechanisms behind these changes, as well as the impact of these surgeries on incretin and pancreatic hormones, have never been reported [13].
-Understanding the relationships between body fat, various hormonal changes, and insulin sensitivity may provide better insight into the mechanisms linking body fat and the insulin-sensitive phenotype (ISP).
-This may lead to a better understanding of the mechanisms linking clinical obesity to associated metabolic disease and help differentiate it from preclinical obesity, or what is known as insulin-sensitive obese individuals [14].
-In the partner paper to this one, we demonstrate a complex relationship between gut hormones (gastric inhibitory polypeptide [GIP], amylin), leptin, and the lean phenotype [15].
-In this paper, we examine hormonal predictors of insulin sensitivity to determine whether the same predictors of the lean phenotype also predict the ISP, or if the regulation of insulin sensitivity remains distinct from the regulation of fat mass.
+Body contouring surgery is a group of surgeries where plastic surgeons aim to surgically remove subcutaneous fat tissue, commonly from the abdomen and the thighs, aiming to improve body shape immediately after surgery.
+These groups of patients represent patients with variable degrees of BMI elevation and/or insulin sensitivity undergoing changes in their subcutaneous fat mass during surgery.
+Several studies have shown that the metabolic impact of these surgeries may be a decrease in leptin and improvement in insulin sensitivity [7].
+However, the underlying mechanisms behind these changes as well as the impact of these surgeries on the incretin and pancreatic hormones have never been reported [13].
+Understanding the relationships between body fat, various hormonal changes and insulin sensitivity may provide a better insight to mechanisms linking body fat and the insulin sensitive phenotype (ISP), aiming to provide a better understanding on the mechanisms linking clinical obesity to associated metabolic disease, and differentiate that from preclinical obesity, or what is known as insulin sensitive obese individuals [14].

+In the partner paper to this paper, we demonstrate a complex relationship between gut hormones (gastric inhibitory polypeptide (GIP), amylin), leptin and the lean phenotype [15].
+In this paper, we look directly at hormonal predictors of insulin sensitivity, to see if the same predictors of the lean phenotype also predict the ISP or if regulation of insulin sensitivity remains distinct from regulation of fat mass.